qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_peers_connect'></a>
 ## qri peers connect

 Connect to a peer

-### Synopsis
+#### Synopsis

 Connect to a peer using a peername, peer ID, or multiaddress.
 Qri will use this name, id, or address to find a peer to which it has not automatically connected.

 You must have a Qri node running (`qri connect`) in a separate terminal.
 You will only be able to connect to a peer that also has spun up it's own Qri node.

 A multiaddress, or multiaddr, is the most specific way to refer to a peer's location, and is therefore the most sure-fire way to connect to a peer.

 <!--
 docrun: